beaubreedlove/FantasyFootball/rules.md

             1. Threeway trades may be proposed or discussed, but the managers must work out a way to execute the trade in multiple steps using only two managers at a time.
             1. During the multipart execution of a threeway trade, managers may object to any component trade, independant of the other trades.
 For this reason, threeway trades are not guaranteed to be "all or none".
         1. Tradebacks
-            1. Tradebacks are when a manager makes a trade to gain a player that he or she once traded away.
+            1. Tradebacks are when a manager makes a trade to gain a player that he or she once traded away without the player falling to Waivers or Free Agency between trades.
-            1. Tradebacks are not strictly against the rules, but they are discouraged and are valid reasons for a manager to object despite not objecting to the original trade.
+            1. Tradebacks will be reversed immediately without a vote if a single manager objects to the trade in 24 hours.
         1. At least one player must be transferred by each team involved in a trade.
         1. No two teams may trade with each other more than twice in the same season.
 1.  <a id="objections">Objections</a>